erroronline1/caro/readme.md

     * The inbuilt calendar assists in planning operations.
     * also see [forms](#forms), [records](#records), [planning](#planning)
 * ISO 13485 7.5.8 Product indentification
     * Records partially relay on an identifier.
 This identifier is currently implemented as a QR-code that can be exported, printed and read with the integrated scanner.
-Sticky Identifier labels can be used to mark any components of a product during production.
+Sticky identifier labels can be used to mark any components of a product during production.
     * also see [records](#records)
 * ISO 13485 7.6 Surveillance and measuring equipment control
     * --- yet to be implemented ---